felipeng/cafofo-hightech/INSTALL.md

 3. Auto refresh, the variable 'refresh' under main.js, can not be `0`

 4. Do not connect any jumper on digital pin 0 and 1 when you are loading to Arduino.

+5. List of files are allowed to be stored on SD card: .htm, .png, .css, .js